abhilashkulkarniofficial/masters-usa/VISA Application Process/Readme.md

 17. Property Evaluation Certificate from a government Evaluator (If annual salary of sponsor is less than 5 Lakhs per annum)

 *This is just to give you a fair idea about the documents required.
 Please consult your counselor or anyone who's guiding you through the process.*

+## Contribute to VISA experiences

+To contribute to the Visa experience folder, create a file with the following format

+___Full-Name_Center-Name_Day-Month-Year_Status.md___

+Add you Visa experience in it and save it.
+Push the changes and create pull request.